liuxc20/FFA_RGNet/README.md

 Data will be made available for research purposes upon request.

+## Pretrained model

+Download from: https://huggingface.co/liuxc20/FFA_RGNet to "results/FFA_RGNet/"

 ## Run on ZJU2 dataset

 - Run `bash train.sh` to train our model on the ZJU2 dataset.

 - Run `bash test.sh` to test our model on the ZJU2 dataset.
+We provided some samples for testing.